dat3021/POMO50-Project/README.md

 ## Introduction
 POMO50 is a web-based Pomodoro timer application designed to help users manage their work or study time more effectively.
-Users can log in, set Pomodoro timers, track their work hours, and save usage history.
+This Pomodoro application helps users manage their work and break times effectively using the Pomodoro technique.
+The technique consists of 25-minute work sessions alternated with 5-minute short breaks, and a longer break.
+Users can customize their work and break times, track their work history, and view statistics in chart form.

 ## Features
-- **User Account Management**: Register, log in, and log out features.
-- **Pomodoro Timer**: Users can set countdown timers for work sessions and breaks.
-- **Usage History Tracking**: The app stores users' work time by day, helping them track productivity.
-- **Auto-Save Data**: Pomodoro sessions and history are saved in the database even after users log out.
-- **Progress Reports**: Display the hours worked by each day when users log back in.
+- **Pomodoro Timer**: Time tracking based on the Pomodoro technique, allowing customization between Pomodoro mode, short break, and long break (default: 25 minutes work, 5 minutes break, 15 minutes long break).
+- **Setting:** Allows users to adjust work and break intervals according to their preferences.
+- **Progress Reports**: Displays a chart showing the total time (calculated in minutes) spent working in Pomodoro sessions.
+- **User Account Management:** Login functionality enables users to save the time they’ve worked on a daily basis.
+- **Notification sound**: Plays a sound when the work or break session ends.

 ## Technologies Used
 This project was built using the following technologies:
-- **HTML/CSS/JavaScript**: Front-end development for a user-friendly interface.
-- **Python & Flask**: Backend logic and web server development.
-- **SQL**: Database management to store user information and Pomodoro history.
+- **Frontend**:
+    - **HTML/CSS**: Building the user interface.
+    - **JavaScript**: Handling client-side logic, including countdown timer functionality and interaction with the API.
+- **Backend**:
+    - **Python with Flask**: Creating an API to serve data and store and retrieve work time data.
+- **Database**:
+    - **SQLite**: Storing users' work time data.
+- **Libraries**:
+    - **Chart.js**: Displaying statistics of work time in chart form.
+    - **Fetch API**: Sending and receiving data from the server.
+- **IDE**:
-- **VS Code**: Main development environment.
+    - **VS Code**.
-- **Heroku**: (Optional) Deploy the application in a production environment.

 ## Installation and Setup